zostay/RakuWAPI/README.md

 A P6SGI application server implements some kind of web service.
 For example, this may mean implementing an HTTP or WebSocket service or a related protocol such as CGI, FastCGI, SCGI, etc. An application server also manages the application lifecycle and executes the application, providing it with a complete environment, and processing the response from the application to determine how to respond to the origin.

 An application server SHOULD strive to be as flexible as possible to allow as many unusual interactions, subprotocols, and upgrade protocols to be implemented as possible within the connection.

+One important aspect of this specification that is not defined is the meaning of a server error.
+At times it is suggested that certain states be treated as a server error, but what that actually means to a given implementation is deliberatly undefined.
+That is a complex topic which varies by implementation and by the state the server is in when such a state is discovered.
+The server SHOULD log such events and SHOULD use the appropriate means of communication provided to notify the application that a server error has occurred while responding.

 ### 2.0.0 Locating Applications